Odetta (1963 album)

 Odetta is a 1963 compilation album by American folk singer Odetta.

 Odetta is the first official compilation of Odetta songs.
-It features songs from The Tin Angel, Odetta Sings Ballads and Blues, At the Gate of Horn and Odetta At Town Hall although not necessarily versions from those albums.
+It features songs from her two albums on the Tradition label, Odetta Sings Ballads and Blues and At the Gate of Horn and a few tracks from Odetta and Larry LP, The Tin Angle.

 It had a poorer reputation than the above-mentioned original albums, being seen as thrown-together by the label.
 This LP has subsequently not been released on CD like those three albums.
 As a result, this album is rarer than most Odetta releases; the album is sometimes quoted as being released on "01-01-63", but this is probably not true, and rather a result of computer-automation on one music website which led to others quoting it as fact.